mworlds/movingworlds/pages/conferences.md

   <h3>Division of English, NTU</h3>
 </div>

+This event is associated with our forthcoming issue 17.
+1 ‘World Gardens and Gardens in the World.

 Please see the [conference page at the Nanyang Technological University](http://www.hss.ntu.edu.sg/Programmes/english/spontaneousbeauties/Pages/Home.aspx) for more information.

 <hr />